Bridging the Gaps – How We Can Help

 There are millions of people who are overlooked because they were not initially diagnosed, were dismissed, or because they haven’t been able to find a doctor who understands that the brain can be injured.
 Medical schools provide training to doctors specialising in neurology and so general doctors can qualify without any experience in brain injury.
 Change can be slow.

 Some people are isolated for prolonged periods for these reasons or because they have communication and relationship problems with family and friends and find themselves without anyone to turn to for support.
 Please help us to reach them.

 Difficulties understanding changes and outcomes can happen even when people are receiving specialist help – there can still be gaps in comprehension and also in the information given.
 For example, ‘how’ things are explained can have a significant impact on what is understood.

 Our ethos is: – If you need help, you should get it.

 We need to do more at the ‘front end’ to prevent an array of unnecessary social and economic outcomes.
 With our partners and other organisations, GBIA is working on this!

 Families and friends can also struggle because of a lack of information.
 It is tremendously difficult to know how to help, support, and know what to do for the best for a loved one, when you are on a very steep and sudden learning curve, and there is little information to help.

 On this site

 Everywhere possible descriptions are given for what it is like to live with brain injury symptoms and outcomes from the ‘inside, ‘and also what is often observed or thought looking ‘in’ from the ‘outside.’
 Perspectives are different depending on whether you are experiencing brain injury directly or indirectly.
-This is approach and concept is explained further in The Inside and Outside of Brain Injury.
+This approach and concept are explained further in The Inside and Outside of Brain Injury.